Need to know

 Lighting – solar powered (but bring back-up esp. in winter)

-Matches (but bring back-up)
+Matches and/or lighters (but bring back-up)

 Mattresses and pillows